Skip to content ↓

 • Vice Principal & Designated Safeguarding Lead: Mr Stafford

-• Deputy Designated Safeguarding Lead: Mrs Prescott
+• Deputy Designated Safeguarding Lead: Mrs Hollinger

-• Safeguarding Officer: Mrs Knowles
+• Safeguarding Officer: Mrs Prescott

 Child Protection is a key aspect of safeguarding which is concerned with protecting children from abuse and maltreatment, and involves working with social care and/or the police when a child is deemed to be at risk of significant harm.
-There are 4 categories of abuse (click on each for definition):
+There are 4 categories of abuse (click on each for further information):

 • Changes in appearance including personal hygiene and weight loss